mellaurie/tone/pages/02.may-2020/03.U1/02.topic-1/section.md

 ## What is Multi-Access Learning?

-*Online learning, blended, flipped, face-to-face, hybrid, multi-access...* you may have heard some of these terms tossed around, especially recently with the shifting focus to online.
+*Online learning, blended learning, flipped classroom, face-to-face, hybrid course, multi-access...* you may have heard some of these terms tossed around, especially recently with the shifting focus to online.
 Before we unpack and examine these modalities of learning, consider how learning in Higher Education has changed.
 Not just recently with the impact of COVID-19, but the shifts that have happened in the last 20, 10, 5 years.
 How has technology shaped the way you teach and the way your students learn?

 ### Learning Activities
 [plugin:content-inject](../_1-1)

 One trend that is gaining traction is **Multi-Access Learning**.
 Read the following excerpt from *Realigning Higher Education for the 21st-Century Learner through Multi-Access Learning* by Irvine, Code & Richards (2013).

 !
 "Multi-access learning is an opportunity to meet both student needs for access to learning experiences and faculty needs for graduate student recruitment (Irvine, 2009; Irvine & Code, 2011, 2012; Irvine & Richards, 2013).
-Irvine defines multi-access learning as a framework for enabling students in both face-to-face and online contexts to personalize learning experiences while engaging as a part of the same course.
-Multi-access learning is different than blended learning because **it places the student at the center of the learning experience** as opposed to the instructor or the institution.
+Irvine defines multi-access learning as *a framework for enabling students in both face-to-face and online contexts to personalize learning experiences while engaging as a part of the same course*.
+Multi-access learning is different than blended learning because it places the **student at the center** of the learning experience as opposed to the instructor or the institution.

 !
 Further, "blended learning" is a problematic term due to its multiple interpretations in the literature and in daily practice, leaving one to ask, "Who controls the blend?"
 When and where the face-to-face sessions occur and when and how the online synchronous or asynchronous sessions occur are often controlled in blended learning settings.
 At the core, the institution or instructor is in control of the blend, no matter the configuration.